Sarapuce/iward2/README.md

 ## Disclaimer :

-This is a side project ot learn how to reverse a mobile app.
+This is a side project to learn how to reverse a mobile app.
 I won't use it since I have a job and don't care about 30€ vouchers.
 If you are part of the WW team and want me to hide this project, don't hesitate to contact me at alexandre.herve97@gmail.com

 ## Usage :